GoldenLauncherMC/GoldenLauncher/README.md

-# OrangeLauncher
+# GoldenLauncher
-OrangeLauncher is the best launcher for minecraft.
+GoldenLauncher is the best launcher for minecraft.
 # Features
 The best features are here:
 - 💥 Launcher Themes.
 Change theme for your launcher!